 BIOGRAPHY

 At the age of 25, he went with his Swiss wife to continental Europe where he worked and studied in France, Germany and Italy.
 While working as an English teacher, he devoted himself over many years to the development of his painting.
+He only saved his best paintings, mostly from 2017 onwards, and only now he decided to “emerge from his studio".

 STATEMENT